reynardo-tjhin/hedone/chemical-names/README.md

 # Input to Chemical Symbols

-This repository aims to take in an input from user and turns the input into a string of chemical names based on its short form.
+This repository aims to take in an input from user and turns the input into a string of chemical symbols.

-Examples: <br>
+## Examples: <br>
 (1) <br>
 Input: boy <br>
 Output: <br>